 Adol’s been pretty lucky lately.
 The more recent Ys games haven’t had Adol caught in a shipwreck, including this one!

 Nihon Falcom has really been cranking out titles in the west as of late.
-Dating back to last July, the developer has come up with fully localized versions of The Legend of Heroes: Trails into Reverie, The Legend of Heroes: Trails through Daybreak, the Switch version of Tokyo Xanadu eX+, and now the latest entry in their flagship Ys series with Ys X. It goes without saying the company has a lot to be proud of.
+Dating back to last July, the developer has come up with fully localized versions of The Legend of Heroes: Trails into Reverie, The Legend of Heroes: Trails through Daybreak, the Switch version of Tokyo Xanadu eX+, and now the latest entry in their flagship Ys series with Ys X: Nordics.
+It goes without saying the company has a lot to be proud of.
 Despite this, Ys X: Nordics feels like a misstep, and makes you wonder if they should start slowing down again.

 While it’s the latest game in the series, as far as the Ys timeline goes, Ys X marks the hero Adol Christin’s second adventure canonically.
 Upon sailing to Celceta (where Ys IV takes place), a 17-year-old Adol ends up in the Obelia Gulf, an archipelago under the both controversial and watchful eye of the Norman Balta Seaforce.
-For better or for worse, the Normans pretty much control all trade coming in and out of the Obelia Gulf, and to further complicate matters, while they don’t exactly have an ideal approval rating among the locals, they also represent a small group of people able to fight the Griegr, a set of monsters with their own agenda who cannot be killed by normal means.
+For better or for worse, the Normans pretty much control all trade coming in and out of the Obelia Gulf, and to further complicate matters, while they don’t exactly have an ideal approval rating among the locals, they also represent a small group of people able to fight the Griegr, a set of monsters with their own agenda who cannot be killed through normal means.

 Sailing is not fun in this game, and neither is the ship combat.

 So what’s the deal with Adol?
 In the short amount of time you spend in Obelia’s main town, Carnac, Adol finds himself with the ability to defeat Griegr, and he learns it’s because he has the ability to use Mana.
-Eventually, he comes across Karja Malta, the only daughter of Grimson, the head of the Norman Balta Seaforce, who is also a Mana user.
+Eventually, he comes across Karja Balta, the only daughter of Grimson, the head of the Norman Balta Seaforce, who is also a Mana user.
 Strangely enough, he ends up being chained physically chained to her by Mana locked to their wrists–forcing them to work together to figure out why this even happened.

 That’s the gimmick of this game.
-Both Adol and Karja are the main protagonists, you can switch between either character at will, and that’s all you have access to.
+Both Adol and Karja are the main protagonists.
+You can switch between either character at will, and that’s all you have access to.
 Weird as it is, the dynamic is a fun one, and if there’s anything to love about the game, it’s the relationship that builds between the two as the game progresses.
-When attending the Ys X panel at Anime Expo, Toshihiro Kondo made it a point to continuously remind all the attendees that this is a much younger version of Adol than we’re used to, so it was pretty cool seeing the more youthful exuberance that Adol had.
+When attending the Ys X panel at Anime Expo, Falcom President and producer Toshihiro Kondo made it a point to continuously remind all the attendees that this is a much younger version of Adol than we’re used to, so it was pretty cool seeing the more youthful exuberance that Adol had.
 It was also surprising to see how much Adol talked in the game, but despite that–it still wasn’t enough, and that’s sort of a writing block that’s lessened Adol’s character depth in recent releases.

 At their core, the Ys games are generally solid action RPGs, and Ys X: Nordics is no different, save for some changes that I take issue with especially when comparing them to what I felt were more robust systems in Ys VIII: Lacrimosa of Dana and Ys IX: Monstrom Nox.